Shaun White lands historic third gold

 Allegations

-During a brief change of focus in White's victorious press conference he was forced to confront previous allegations of sexual harassment by the former drummer of his band, "Bad Things."
+During a brief change of focus in White's victorious press conference he was forced to confront previous allegations of sexual harassment by the former drummer of his band "Bad Things."

 The snowboarder has previously admitted to sending lewd text messages to Lena Zawaideh, and the parties later reached an undisclosed settlement.